hanabi/hanabi.github.io/README.md

 * This convention applies to any variant with a *Rainbow* suit or a dual-color suit.
 * It is possible to use the *Free Choice* convention to communicate to a teammate that you want a *Finesse* instead of a *Prompt* in order to get them to play an unrelated playable card from their *Finesse Position*.
-* Like a normal *Bluff*, after a *Free Choice Bluff*, the person who blind-played does not necessarily have the "matching" card in their hand.
+* Like a normal *Bluff*, after a *Free Choice Bluff*, the player who blind-played does not necessarily have the "matching" card in their hand.

 ### The Suboptimal Color Bluff